 This is the biggest mistake we made in the first few months of starting BeamJobs.
 Our identities were completely wrapped up in the success and failure of the business.
-In the first six months there were a lot more failures than successes so the mental toll this took on me was harsh.
-I felt depressed and unmotivated which is completely counterproductive for the business!
+In the first six months, there were a lot more failures than successes, so the mental toll this took on me was harsh.
+I felt depressed and unmotivated, which is completely counterproductive for the business!

-By embracing hobbies and spending time with friends and family the goal will be to put the business on the back-burner.
+By embracing hobbies and spending time with friends and family, the goal will be to put the business on the back burner.
 This is not to say you’ll be able to stop thinking about it, but at least it won’t be top of mind while you’re running or playing board games with friends or BBQing with your family.

 This space from your business and the problems you’re mulling over is healthy!
 In fact, you can more effectively make decisions using unconscious thought than when you deliberately attend to them in certain cases.
 This is called the Deliberation-Without-Attention Effect.
-Outside of just the improvement in problem solving, you’ll also reduce your risk of burnout by maintaining a life outside of work.
+Outside of just the improvement in problem-solving, you’ll also reduce your risk of burnout by maintaining a life outside of work.

 Finally, I started a business to have freedom over my choices and my time.
-If you want to read a book for an hour in the middle of the day or go exercise for 30 minutes than do it.
+If you want to read a book for an hour in the middle of the day or go exercise for 30 minutes then do it.
 You’re going to acutely feel the downsides of starting your business so it’s my philosophy that you should actively try to enjoy the positives that come with it as well.

 The title kind of says it all!
-Our first office building had a roof with a door that locked from the inside and we got stuck on the roof.
+Our first office building had a roof with a door that locked from the inside, and we got stuck on the roof.
 Justin had to American Ninja Warrior himself down to a neighboring building to get us out.
 Try to avoid this.

 We have a great person on our team who essentially runs our recruiting business at this point once we sign a contract with a company to fill a given role.
-Using tools we built to automate a lot of the manual tasks we had to perform when running this business, she’s able to operate about 8 times more effectively than we did when we did that job.
+Using tools we built to automate a lot of the manual tasks we had to perform when running this business, she’s able to operate about eight times more effectively than we did when we did that job.

-To solve this we index 25,000+ engineering jobs and based on your skills and job preferences match you with the 5 jobs each month that best match what you’re looking for.
-It’s a way to learn about new job opportunities without the time and effort required of other platforms.
-We match based on things that matter to you like the industry, tech-stack, role type, etc..
+To solve this, we index 25,000+ engineering jobs and, based on your skills and job preferences, match you with the 5 jobs each month that best match what you’re looking for.
+It’s a way to learn about new job opportunities without the time and effort required by other platforms.
+We match based on things that matter to you, like the industry, tech stack, role type, etc.

-So, for example, are you looking for a back-end role in Austin, TX at a startup that does social good whose backend is built on Rails?
+So, for example, are you looking for a back-end role in Austin, TX, at a startup that does social good whose backend is built on Rails?
 We’ll send you five jobs that you’re qualified for that best match those criteria.

-We’re looking for 20 engineers who want to use the very first version of the tool which will be ready in about a month.
+We’re looking for 20 engineers who want to use the very first version of the tool, which will be ready in about a month.
 If you’re interested, you can sign up here.

-If you have any questions, comments, or just want to chat (I love the NBA, running, my dog Lila, Chipotle, and HBO among many other things) please email me at email@example.com.
+If you have any questions, comments, or just want to chat (I love the NBA, running, my dog Lila, Chipotle, and HBO, among many other things), please email me at email@example.com.

-Thank you and happy building!
+Thank you, and happy building!